Giuseppe Garibaldi: Death

 Ill and confined to bed by arthritis, Garibaldi made trips to Calabria and Sicily.
 In 1880, he married Francesca Armosino, with whom he previously had three children.
 Before the wedding, he stated he was not a Catholic and was willing to become a Protestant.
-Though born as a Catholic Christian he abjured Christianity towards the end of his life and became a deist and a supporter of Freemasonry.
+Though raised a Catholic, in later life he became a supporter of Freemasonry, abjured Christianity, and expressed religious positions reminiscent of deism.
 On his deathbed, Garibaldi asked for his bed to be moved to where he could view the sea.
-On his death on 2 June 1882 at the age of almost 75, his wishes for a simple funeral and cremation were not respected.
-He was buried in his farm on the island of Caprera alongside his last wife and some of his children.
+On his death on 2 June 1882, his wishes for a simple funeral and cremation were not respected.
+He was buried on his farm on the island of Caprera alongside his last wife and some of his children.

 In 2012, Garibaldi's descendants announced that, with permission from authorities, they would have Garibaldi's remains exhumed to confirm through DNA analysis that the remains in the tomb are indeed Garibaldi's.
 Some anticipated that there would be a debate about whether to preserve the remains or to grant his final wish for a simple cremation.
 In 2013, personnel changes at the Ministry of Culture sidelined the exhumation plans.
 The new authorities were "less than enthusiastic" about the plan.